CELEBRITY PR CASE STUDY · CRISIS COMMUNICATIONS · MUSIC

 Live-event failures become reputation events when audiences cannot distinguish between performance failure and production failure.

-That is the single most important sentence in modern celebrity crisis communications, and it is the lesson at the center of the Mariah Carey NYE 2017 case study.
-What looked like a Mariah performance failure was, on the technical facts, a production failure that became a Mariah crisis because Mariah was the visible subject.
-The recovery architecture her team built across the following seven years is now studied as one of the cleanest examples of the Counter-Statement move in celebrity crisis comms.
+That sentence is the entire Mariah Carey NYE 2017 case study.
+On the technical facts, the December 31, 2016 broadcast was a production failure.
+On screen, it was a Mariah failure — because Mariah was the visible subject.
+The gap between what audiences could see and what audiences could not see is where the case study lives.
+The recovery architecture her team built across the next seven years is now studied as the canonical example of the Counter-Statement move in celebrity crisis communications.

 What actually happened

 11:55 PM, December 31, 2016.
 Times Square.
-Mariah Carey is performing live on ABC's Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.
-The in-ear monitor system has failed.
+Mariah Carey is performing live on ABC’s Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest.
+The in-ear monitor system fails.
 She cannot hear her backing track.
 She stops singing.
 The social media reaction becomes the only story of the night.

 From a technical standpoint, the collapse was not a performance failure.
 It was a production failure that became a Mariah crisis because Mariah was the visible subject.
-The communications case study sits inside that gap — and inside the gap between what the audience could see (Mariah, on screen, not singing) and what the audience could not see (a producer's decision to proceed without functional monitors).
+The communications case study sits inside that gap.

-The first 24 hours — three things her team did right
+The first 24 hours — three moves done right

 1. They did not deny.
-Within hours, Mariah's representative confirmed that the in-ear monitors had failed.
+Within hours, Mariah’s representative confirmed the in-ear monitors had failed.
 No defensive posture.
-No claim that the performance was acceptable.
+No claim the performance was acceptable.
 The acknowledgment was clean.
+The “is she hiding” narrative was killed before it could form.

 2. They named a counterparty.
 The statement specifically named Dick Clark Productions and identified the production-side failure.
 This is the move that defined the entire arc.
 Most celebrity crisis playbooks recommend keeping blame vague.
 The Mariah team did the opposite — they named who had failed, in writing, immediately.